Authentication Methods Introduction

 For an authentication method to have the necessary permissions to perform actions, you will need to attach it to a matching role.

-Multi-Factor Authentication
+Multi-Factor Authentication (MFA)

-Multi-factor authentication is a process in which users are prompted during the sign-in process for an additional form of identification, such as a code on their email, or using any authenticator application.
+MFA is a process in which users are prompted during the sign-in process for an additional form of identification, such as a code on their email, or using any authenticator application.

 If you only use an Email and password to authenticate to Akeyless, either using your Account email or any users who were invited using the Email Auth it leaves an insecure vector for attack.
-Those Authe methods can be set with MFA by default.
+Those Auth methods can be set with MFA by default.

 To enable MFA on your email, navigate to the Account Settings page and choose the right flow you'd like to receive those temporary tokens, either over email, or using an authenticator app.
 Once enabled, any time you'll log in using your email, you'll have to provide this one-time password to log in to Akeyless services such as our Command Line Interface (CLI), Web applications, and our Browser Extension.

-Updated about 2 months ago
+Updated 10 months ago